alvin-c-shih/miditoys/README.md

 Devices that worked with Windows 10 after installing the appropriate driver:
 * Roland Digital Piano
 * Korg synthesizer
-* CMD WIDI BUD paired with Yamaha MD-BT01
+* CME WIDI BUD paired with Yamaha MD-BT01

 ## How To Use